MICLab-Unicamp/e2dhipseg/README.md

 # Citation

-If you use any of this code or our ideas, please cite our arxiv paper: https://arxiv.org/abs/1902.04487 or our Extended Abstract:
+If you use any of this code or our ideas, please cite one of these publications:

-BibTex
+BibTex\
 Preprint:

-@article{carmo2019extended,
-  title={Extended 2D Volumetric Consensus Hippocampus Segmentation},
-  author={Carmo, Diedre and Silva, Bruna and Yasuda, Clarissa and Rittner, Let{\'\i}cia and Lotufo, Roberto}, journal={arXiv preprint arXiv:1902.04487}, year={2019}
-}
+Journal Preprint:\
+@misc{carmo2020hippocampus,
+    title={Hippocampus Segmentation on Epilepsy and Alzheimer's Disease Studies with Multiple Convolutional Neural Networks}, author={Diedre Carmo and Bruna Silva and Clarissa Yasuda and Letícia Rittner and Roberto Lotufo}, year={2020},
+    eprint={2001.05058},
+    archivePrefix={arXiv},
+    primaryClass={eess.IV}
+}\

-Extended Abstract:
+Extended Abstract:\
 @inproceedings{carmo2019midl,
   title={Extended 2D Volumetric Consensus Hippocampus Segmentation},
   author={Carmo, Diedre and Silva, Bruna and Yasuda, Clarissa and Rittner, Let{\'\i}cia and Lotufo, Roberto}, booktitle={International Conference on Medical Imaging with Deep Learning}, year={2019}
-}
+}\

 # Usage
 To run in a single volume using a simple graphical interface, do: